cloudfoundry/stratos/README.md

 1. Kubernetes, using a Helm chart.
 See [quide](deploy/kubernetes/README.md)
 1. Docker, using docker compose.
 See [quide](deploy/docker-compose/README.md)

 ## Quick Start

+To get started quickly, we recommend following the steps to deploy the Stratos UI Console as a Cloud Foundry Application - see [here](deploy/cloud-foundry.md).

 ## Contributing